 Navigation to the "Advanced setup" submenu

-The number of submenus can vary depending on the device version.
-Some submenus are not dealt with in the Operating Instructions.
-These submenus and the parameters they contain are explained in the Special Documentation for the device.
+The number of submenus and parameters can vary depending on the device version and the available application packages.
+These submenus and their parameters are explained in the Special Documentation for the device and not in Operating Instructions.